paritytech/polkadot-staking-miner-monitor/README.md

 - `GET /winners/{n}` - Get the `n` most recent winners from the database in JSON format, n is a number.
 - `GET /unsigned-winners` - Get all winners that was submitted by a validator (this is fail-safe mechanism when no staking miner is available).
 - `GET /unsigned-winners/{n}` - Get the `n` most recent unsigned winners from the database in JSON format, n is a number.
+- `GET /slashed` - Get all slashed solutions from the database in JSON format.
+- `GET /slashed/{n}` - Get the `n` most recent slashed solutions from the database in JSON format, n is a number.

 ## Roadmap